Insect morphology: Definition of mouthparts

 Situated beneath the mandibles, paired maxillae manipulate food during mastication.
 Maxillae can have hairs and "teeth" along their inner margins.
 At the outer margin, the galea is a cupped or scoop-like structure, which sits over the outer edge of the labium.
 They also have palps, which are used to sense the characteristics of potential foods.
 The maxillae occupy a lateral position, one on each side of the head behind the mandibles.
 The proximal part of the maxilla consists of a basal cardo, which has a single articulation with the head, and a flat plate, the stipes, hinged to the cardo.
-Both cardo and stipes are loosely joined to the head by membrane so they are capable of movement.
-Distally on the stipes are two lobes, an inner lacinea and an outer galea, one or both of which may be absent.
-More laterally on the stipes is a jointed, leglike palp made up of a number of segments; in Orthoptera there are five.
-Anterior and posterior rotator muscles are inserted on the cardo, and ventral adductor muscles arising on the tentorium are inserted on both cardo and stipes.
-Arising in the stipes are flexor muscles of lacinea and galea and another lacineal flexor arises in the cranium, but neither the lacinea nor the galea has an extensor muscle.
+Both cardo and stipes are loosely joined to the head by a membrane, so they are capable of movement.
+Distally on the stipes are two lobes, an inner lacinea, and an outer galea, one or both of which may be absent.
+More laterally on the stipes is a jointed, leglike palp made up of many segments; in Orthoptera, there are five.
+Anterior and posterior rotator muscles are inserted on the cardo, and ventral adductor muscles arising on the tentorium are inserted on both the cardo and stipes.
+Arising in the stipes are flexor muscles of the lacinea and galea and another lacineal flexor arises in the cranium, but neither the lacinea nor the galea has an extensor muscle.
 The palp has levator and depressor muscles arising in the stipes, and each segment of the palp has a single muscle causing flexion of the next segment.

 In mandibulate mouthparts, the labium is a quadrupedal structure, although it is formed from two fused secondary maxillae.
 It can be described as the floor of the mouth.
-With the maxillae, it assists with manipulation of food during mastication or chewing or, in the unusual case of the dragonfly nymph, extends out to snatch prey back to the head, where the mandibles can eat it.
+With the maxillae, it assists with the manipulation of food during mastication or chewing or, in the unusual case of the dragonfly nymph, extends out to snatch prey back to the head, where the mandibles can eat it.
 The labium is similar in structure to the maxilla, but with the appendages of the two sides fused by the midline, so they come to form a median plate.
 The basal part of the labium, equivalent to the maxillary cardines and possibly including a part of the sternum of the labial segment, is called the postmentum.
 This may be subdivided into a proximal submentum and a distal mentum.
 Distal to the postmentum, and equivalent to the fused maxillary stipites, is the prementum.
 The prementum closes the preoral cavity from behind.
 Terminally, it bears four lobes, two inner glossae, and two outer paraglossae, which are collectively known as the ligula.
 One or both pairs of lobes may be absent or they may be fused to form a single median process.
 A palp arises from each side of the prementum, often being three-segmented.